 Everyone is at risk for CO poisoning from combustion fumes, especially during the winter when windows are closed.
 Some people are more susceptible than others.
 These include babies, pregnant women, and people with heart problems, breathing problems, or anemia.

 CO poisoning is a medical emergency.
 Its main symptoms are headache, nausea, dizziness, vomiting, weakness, chest pain, and confusion.
 Often people who have been poisoned have bright pink faces or red blotches on their cheeks.
 More severe CO poisoning leads to loss of consciousness and death.

-The first step is to get out of the area where CO gas is present (or suspected) and to the hospital.
+The first step is to get out of the area where CO gas is present (or suspected) and get to the hospital.
 If an ambulance or emergency medical team arrives, medical personnel will likely use a face mask to give pure oxygen.
 This is the most common treatment for CO poisoning.
-The face mask is generally used for about four hours.
+The face mask is generally used for about 4 hours.
 If person poisoned has trouble breathing on his or her own, hospital staff may hook the person up to a machine that helps him or her breathe.

 CO poisoning: Why hyperbaric oxygen therapy is prescribed